columnflow.inference

 Generator[tuple[DotDict, DotDict], None, None]

 Generator that iteratively yields all parameters whose names match parameter, optionally in all processes and categories whose names match process and category.
-The yielded value is a 3-tuple containing the cagegory name, the process name and the parameter object.
+The yielded value is a 3-tuple containing the category name, the process name, and the parameter object.

 Return type: